 Get the latest listings from realtor.com®, which pulls its information every 15 minutes from the regional databases where real estate agents post listings for sale.
-That means that realtor.com®’s listings are more accurate than some others, like Zillow and Trulia, which may update less often.
+That means that realtor.com®’s listings are more accurate than some others, like Zillow, which may update less often.
 You wouldn’t want to get your heart a flutter for a house that’s already off the market.

 BTW, there are other property listing sites as well, including Redfin, which is a brokerage and therefore also relies on relationships with brokers and MLSs for listings.